SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

 :::info
 **Preview**<br/>The Cloud Security Infrastructure for AWS solution is in a preview release, and has the following limitations:
 * The CloudFormation template only supports one AWS region (with multiple AWS accounts) during preview.
 You are encouraged to get started with one AWS region.
+* E-mail notifications for installation errors are not enabled.
+* After initial installation, data collection may be delayed.
+* If you have already installed the [Amazon Security Quickstart](/docs/integrations/amazon-aws/security-quickstart/), collectors may be duplicated to collect from the same sources.
 * Pre-built monitors are not installed.
 :::